TSX.V: ILI | OTCQB: ARXRF

 In addition, during 2018, the Company completed a prospecting and grab sampling program (96 grab samples) over most of the Jackpot Main area, identifying six (6) new areas of evolved surface pegmatite dikes and extending the historically known central Jackpot dikes to the east (+500 metres) and to the west (+400 metres).

-Please refer to the following news releases for full results: Also in 2018, the Company completed a channel sampling program that generated a total of 26 channel cuts (essentially surface drill holes) from spodumene-bearing pegmatite outcrops (cleared mechanically and washed) over nine cleared areas, comprising 372 individual channel samples (355.40 metres).
-See the following news release for full results: Salient assay results from the channel sampling and drilling program are presented below:
+Also in 2018, the Company completed a channel sampling program that generated a total of 26 channel cuts (essentially surface drill holes) from spodumene-bearing pegmatite outcrops (cleared mechanically and washed) over nine cleared areas, comprising 372 individual channel samples (355.40 metres).
+See the following news release for full results:

 • DDH JS-18-01A: 19.80m @ 1.27 wt. % Li2O including 7.00m @ 1.63 wt. % Li2O;